flutter/news_toolkit/docs/docs/flutter_development/ads.md

 ```

 Alternatively, you can move that line to a location to execute after your desired event (e.g. upon article close).

+For additional tips, you can review our articles on the Help Center for [recommended implementations](https://support.google.com/admob/answer/6201350) and [ad guidance](https://support.google.com/admob/answer/6066980?hl=en) with interstitials.

 ### Sticky Ads